Elsinore Theatre

 👻

-The Ghost Story
+The Full Story

 The Elsinore Theatre opened on May 28, 1926, a gothic castle of a building designed by architect Ellis Lawrence and named for the Danish fortress in Shakespeare's Hamlet, a play that famously features its own paternal ghost.
 Built for over two hundred thousand dollars, the theater served as Salem's premier entertainment venue during the golden age of silent film and vaudeville, hosting performers including John Philip Sousa, Clark Gable, Jack Benny, Gregory Peck, and Bonnie Raitt over the decades.
 Owner George Guthrie operated the theater for twenty-eight years before selling to the Foreman Brothers in 1954, after which the grand building slowly deteriorated.
 By 1980 it faced demolition before the Save Elsinore Committee intervened, completing a restoration for the sixtieth anniversary in 1986, with a major second restoration finished in 2004.

 The most frequently reported spirit is George Guthrie himself, who many believe never truly left the theater he built and loved.
-Performers rehearsing on stage have looked out into the darkened auditorium and seen his apparition sitting in the theater seats, watching them with the critical eye of an owner who once oversaw every show.
+Performers rehearsing on stage have looked out into the darkened auditorium and seen him sitting in the theater seats, watching them with the critical eye of an owner who once oversaw every show.
 Night shift workers have witnessed his shadow drifting across the stage when the only illumination comes from the ghost light, the single bare bulb left burning on stage overnight in theatrical tradition.
 Guthrie's spirit is also blamed for moving props during rehearsals and dropping small pebbles on performers' heads from the rigging above, pranks that staff have come to accept as the old owner making his presence known.
-A permanent cold spot on the stage, present regardless of the building's heating, is attributed to him.
+A permanent icy draft on the stage, present regardless of the building's heating, is attributed to him.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.